getmaxun/maxun_docs/docs/robot/introduction.md

 ## What Can A Robot Do?
 1. Gather web data without writing a single line of code - just point, click, and collect
 2. Handle infinite scrolling and pagination
-3. Auto-adapt to website layout changes (coming soon)
+3. Auto-adapt to website layout & structural changes [Cloud Only]
 4. Run on a specific schedule
 5. Run via APIs for third-party integrations
+6. Extract data behind login
-6. Extract data behind login.
-2FA/MFA support soon!
+7. Extract data behind login with 2FA/MFA support [Coming Soon]
-7. Integrate with your favorite applications.
-Google Sheet supported for now - more integrations coming soon!
+8. Integrate with your favorite applications.
+Google Sheet, Airtable and more
+9. Send data to webhooks
+10. Talk to your LLM with MCP (Model Context Protocol)

 ![Maxun Capture Actions](capture_options.png)